lauraniemiphd/partisan_math/README.md

 # partisanprocessingpollingstats contains data and materials for four experiments

+SPSS .sav data files, and txt file with exclusion criteria explained PDFs of Experiments (conducted online on Amazon Turk)

 Partisan mathematical processing of political polling statistics:
 It’s the expectations that count
 Laura Niemi, Department of Psychology, Harvard University